Types of Veterinary Nursing Roles in Practice

 2. Pet owner education and nursing consultations

 Veterinary nurses undertake a rigorous training programme and continue to study throughout their careers to maintain professional expertise.
 Many go on to develop specialisms in areas such as dentistry, feline nursing or anaesthesia.
+Some also complete additional, advanced qualifications in veterinary nursing, such as the Level 5 Advanced Diploma in Veterinary Nursing (Practice Nurse).
 As such, many veterinary practices offer nurse-led clinics on areas including weight management, dressing changes, post-operative checks, puppy training and socialisation, microchipping and diabetic clinics.

-Clinical coaches are veterinary nurses tasked with supporting student veterinary nurses in practice, ensuring they are practicing safely and providing opportunities for them to complete their Nursing Progress Log (NPL) or e-portfolio to complete their veterinary nursing qualifications.
-Coaching is a great avenue for Continuing Professional Development (CPD) in coaching and mentoring skills, which can also pave the way to formal qualifications.
+Clinical supervisors are veterinary nurses tasked with supporting student veterinary nurses in practice, ensuring they are practicing safely and providing opportunities for them to complete their Nursing Progress Log (NPL) or e-portfolio to complete their veterinary nursing qualifications.
+Becoming a clinical supervisor is a great avenue for Continuing Professional Development (CPD) in coaching and mentoring skills, which can also pave the way to formal qualifications.

 4. Diagnostic Testing and Procedures